MarcMogdanz/marcmogdanz.de/content/privacy.md

 This website is being hosted by Vercel, the Privacy Policy of Vercel can be found here: https://vercel.com/legal/privacy-policy

+## Tracking

+This website uses [Pirsch](https://pirsch.io/) for website analytics.
+Pirsch is a lightweight and privacy-friendly analytics tool which is open source, does not use any cookies and is fully GDPR conform.
+They are based and hosted in Germany.
+The privacy policy of Pirsch can be found [here](https://pirsch.io/privacy).

+If you'd like to opt-out, you can block the following domain: `api.pirsch.io`, but keep in mind: this blocks analytics on all websites using Pirsch, not just mine.

 ## METIS (VG Wort)

 This website is participating in the METIS program and uses a tracking pixel for this.
 METIS is a program run by the german VG Wort to allow online blogs to get a small royalty for publishing posts.